leonmagee/shop-page-wp/README.txt

 == Description ==

-Shop Page WP is the affiliate shop page plugin for your WordPress website that everyone can use.
+Shop Page WP is the affiliate shop page plugin for your WordPress website that everyone can easily setup and use.
 It’s super easy to create a shop page and start adding products immediately.
 No technical or special skills required.
-Output a beautiful grid of products.
+Output a beautiful grid of products and place it on a shop page.

 Have you ever wanted to add a shop page to your website but didn’t want to build it manually or use a plugin that is overkill for what you are trying to do?
 Shop Page WP is the simple solution for creating an affiliate shop page on your blog.